vladgurovich/vladgurovich.github.com/source/_posts/2012-12-03-think-of-selling-on-ebay-using-paypal-think-again.markdown

 ##### How did Paypal enable this fraud to happen

-* Paypal advertises confidence-inspiring Seller Protection without highlighting lack of coverage "merchandise not as describe" or providing solutions to this issue
+* Paypal advertises confidence-inspiring Seller Protection without highlighting lack of coverage for ß"merchandise not as describe" or providing solutions to this issue
 * Paypal doesnt enforce the buyer to return the item in case of "merchandise as described"
 * Paypal doesnt allow the seller to contact the buyers credit card issuer in order to try to dispute the chargeback directly